tanle8/jpsef/3-jpalsd/week3/2-FindingUniqueIPAddresses/README.md

-Note: the code for this lesson's assignment is in `ReadWebLogs` directory (in previous lesson)
+Note: the code for this lesson's assignment is in `ReadWebLogs` directory (previous lesson)

 # Finding Unique IP Addresses